Bodo-inc/Bodo-examples/Kubernetes/README.md

 - Create a docker image that contains your intended Bodo version and Python scripts and upload it to a docker registry such as Docker Hub so that K8s can pull it.
 For reference, see this [Dockerfile](docker/Dockerfile).
 A docker image created from this Dockerfile is also available on DockerHub: [bodoaidocker/kube-mpioperator-minimal](https://hub.docker.com/r/bodoaidocker/kube-mpioperator-minimal/tags).
 You can use this as the base image for your own docker image.
-For testing and validation purposes this image also includes the [pi calculation example](docker/pi.py), which is used in this tutorial.
+For testing and validation purposes this image also includes the [Chicago Crimes example](docker/chicago_crimes.py), which is used in this tutorial.
 In case of private registries, follow instructions from [here](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/).